How old does a person need to be in order to receive your supports and services?

 Can I receive support if I live in another state?

 Yes, supports and services can be provided through secure video conferencing.
 There are special guidelines and regulations that must be followed, and are outlined as a part of our intake paperwork.
 In essence you will be “telecommuting” to our office in Pittsburgh and following all laws and guidelines set forth by the state of Pennsylvania only.
+This does not apply to transgendered services.

 Who do I contact if I have a behavioral health or psychiatric emergency?